 4 Credits Students study the biology of mammals with an emphasis on evolution, population structure, reproduction, and physiological adaptations.
 Lab sessions focus on morphology and general taxonomy of local mammals.
 Course Fee.

+Prerequisites: BIO 115 or BIO 128

 Corequisites: BIO 234